rsrinivasan1/Discord-Meme-Bot/README.md

 # Discord Meme Bot
 Comprehensive discord meme storage bot using DynamoDB, run on EC2.
-Initially used Discord.py, a Discord API for Python, but has since migrated to Pycord for the support of new Discord interactive components like buttons and dropdown menus.
+Initially used Discord.py, a Discord API wrapper for Python, but has since migrated to Pycord for the support of new Discord interactive components like buttons and dropdown menus.

 Each meme requires a unique keyword to be stored, and can be recalled using the same keyword.
 Users are able to provide a keyword, description, and category to classify memes through the ```add``` command.